 “The subtraction of three letters – R-E-D – simultaneously addresses the two most important issues being argued over in this debate: it removes from Washington’s nickname the offensive part of the word that describes a Native American’s skin colour,” says Sports Illustrated’s Don Banks.
 “A Redskins fan has already called their team the ’Skins for probably as long as they’ve been fans.
 It’s not a drastic, wholesale change to another name, and it leaves Washington with some ability to give a nod to its team history and identity.”
-Washington fans appear split on the decision for the most part

 An academic paper, “I am a Redskin”, by Ives Goddard, senior linguist at the Smithsonian’s National Museum of Natural History in Washington DC, complicates the issue, concluding that the colour red was being used by natives to describe themselves in the Illinois region from the 1720s.
 There were few primary colours identified and available for them to use, back then, and red would not have had different connotations, he says.
 It could have meant earth-brown.
 There is evidence of the term being used in a letter by a Native American in 1769 and again in 1809, when a tribal leader, French Crow, stated: “I am a red-skin, but what I say is the truth.”